LuKks/graceful-http/README.md

 `loopResponses` it's a tweak where automatically handles pending requests\
 to more quickly free sockets from the server, this way you do less code.\
-Disable it if you have a concurrent fifty thousand of requests and care about latency.\
+Disable it if you have like fifty thousand of requests concurrently and care about latency.\
 This latency only affects at the moment of `close()`.

 ## Credits to Dashlane